 Noah is hated in the show for being a condescending, sarcastic know-it-all and a lazy slacker.
 In real life, he's loved for the same reasons.

-Johnny Bravo cannot get a girl on his home show, but there are plenty of chicks that would like to handle his bod in Real Life.
+Johnny Bravo can't get a girl on his home show, but there are plenty of chicks that would like to handle his bod in Real Life.

 On KaBlam!, Henry is pretty much the planet's punching bag.
-But of course, most of the fans want to pick him up and hug him.
+But of course, most of the fans wanna pick him up and hug him.

 Beavis qualifies as this during the Christmas Episode of Beavis and Butt-Head when during both the It's a Wonderful Life parody where Butt-Head learns he's now Stewart's sidekick and even protected from Butt-Head by helpful homeless people.
 During the "Letters to Santa Butt-Head" segments, Beavis gets increasingly more and better fanmail, much to Butt-head's annoyance.

-Beast Wars example: As of the time of writing, he is at the bottom of this list, so once again he must ask, why universe hate Waspinator?
+Beast Wars example: As of the time of writing, he's at the bottom of this list, so once again he must ask, why universe hate Waspinator?